Bounds on Unique-Neighbor Codes: With Lower Bounds on Row Weights

 As we show next, matrices of sufficiently large row weights satisfy \cref{main:conj}.
-In contrast, finding small $1$-free sets in sparse matrices seems harder, and in \cref{thm:log_gap} we use matrices with row sums $3$ to derive a lower bound on $f=f(n)$ without which the conclusion of \cref{main:conj} fails to hold.
+In contrast, small $1$-free sets seem harder to find in sparse matrices.
+The case of row weights $3$ may be the hardest.
+The theorem below, as well as \cref{thm:log_gap} and \cref{thm:sec5 thm} exhibit matrices with row weights all either $3$ or $4$ for which the conclusion of \cref{main:conj} fails to hold.